boschresearch/fmi_adapter/fmi_adapter/README.md

 ## fmi_adapter node

-fmi_adapter provides a ROS node ([fmi_adapter_node.cpp](src/fmi_adapter_node.cpp)), which takes an FMU and creates input and output topics for each input and output variable of the FMU and runs the FMU's solver with a user-defined rate according to the ROS clock.
+fmi_adapter provides a ROS node ([fmi_adapter_node.cpp](src/fmi_adapter_node.cpp)), which takes an FMU and creates subscribers and publishers for the input and output variables of the FMU, respectively.
+Then, it runs the FMU's solver with a user-definable update period according to the ROS clock.
 This approach is illustrated in the following diagram.

 ![fmi_adapter in application node](doc/high-level_architecture_with_fmi_adapter_node.png)